eric-cobb/instruqt-geo-workshop/geo-workshop/02-geo-lab1-workshop/assignment.md

 ## Fields and Filters
 ===
+Kibana enables you to interactively query data in fields to create filters without having to know complex query languages.

 ### Field: trimet.vehicleID
 The field list allows you to easily find fields present in your data, see metadata about the field values, and quickly filter your data based on the field values.